tehKruser/anagramsAPI/README.md

-## Get words with at least X anagrams / Get most words with the most anagrams
+## Get words with at least X anagrams